 This locks you in to hold the bond for the agreed period regardless of which way the interest rates are going.

-Naturally the higher the rates the better for the holder.
+Naturally the higher the rates the better for you.
 As a cautionary note, you are subject to the regulatory activities and monetary policies of the economy in which you hold the bonds so choose where you buy very wisely.

 Risk level: Moderate to high.